 Columbus found himself in the Bahamas rather than China by having underestimated the size of the planet like many of his contemporaries.
 Some reports detailed Columbus spotting Cuba and mistaking it for the China mainland.
 He explored that area and beyond.
 Christopher ended up at Hispaniola in December, which is part of a chain of islands in the Caribbean known as the Greater Antilles.

 He claimed the site in the name of Spain, established a small colony with just under 40 people, and returned to Spain with honors awaiting him.
 Unfortunately, he returned to Spain with captives from Hispaniola and ideas on how to conquer a native people.
-According to some accounts, they were regarded as “very simple” especially on matters of warfare were concerned.
+According to some accounts, they were regarded as “very simple” especially where matters of warfare were concerned.

 After Columbus, thousands of outsiders would come to the area bringing colonization, enslavement, and harsh treatment of the indigenous people in places like Haiti, the Dominican Republic, and elsewhere.